michaelbach/Oscilloscope3/README.md

 0 is in the vertical center, the vertical scaling is addressed by calling setMaxPositiveValue:.

-To insert in your program
+To insert into your program
 -------------------------
 * In your controller class:
 create an Oscilloscope2* IBOutlet.
 * In Interface Builder: instantiate a Custom View, set it's class to Oscilloscope3, then connect it with the appropriae IBOutlet.

 Options
 -------